 None

-Procedure:
+Procedure: excellent activity

 The students are arranged in a circle.
 The teacher chooses a time in the past and tells the students to think about what they were doing at that time.
 For example, “8 o’clock last night”.
 One student begins by telling the class what he/she was doing at that time by making a past progressive sentence.
 For example, “I was watching a movie at 8 o’clock last night”.
 The next student repeats the previous student’s sentence using “while” and adds what he/she was doing.
 For example, “While Tom was watching a movie, I was playing a game on my phone”.
 Then, each student in turn repeats the previous students’ sentences using “while” and adds his/her own sentence.
 For example, “While Tom was watching a movie and Sarah was playing a game on her phone, I was waiting for the bus”.
 If a student cannot remember another student’s sentence or makes a grammar mistake, he/she is out of that round.
 The round finishes when the turn comes back around to the first student.
 Students score one point if they manage to stay in the game.
 Several rounds are played using different times in the past.
 The student with the most points at the end of the game wins.
 When you have a very big class the students get together in pairs or have a random order.